schoolofcities/urban-data-storytelling/notebooks/urban-data-analytics/measuring-the-city/measuring-the-city.md

+---
-# Measuring the city: metrics and indicators
+title: "Measuring the city: metrics and indicators"
+---

 This page covers 1) common metrics and indicators used in urban analysis, 2) spatial units and measures of aggregation often used for urban analysis, and 3) limitations and biases for working with urban datasets to keep in mind when working with urban data.